geogardenclub/geogardenclub.github.io/docs/develop/release-1.0/goals.md

 # sidebar_label: "Welcome"
 ---

-# Goals
+# Technology Goals

-Here are a proposed set of goals for the 1.0 (Beta) release.
+Here are the goals for the 1.0 (Technology Evaluation) release.
 Some of these goals are motivated by [Champion Building: How to successfully adopt a developer tool](https://www.gitpod.io/blog/champion-building).
 Although this blog post focuses on how to get developers in an organization to adopt a new tool, the recommendation seem very applicable to getting gardeners in a community to adopt GGC.

 ## 1. Provide a fast, reliable, robust app that satisfies the Core Value Propositions